 NEH FOIA Guide - Additional information about NEH’s FOIA program and other FOIA resources can be found by accessing the links below:

 Grants.gov is the platform used for NEH application submissions.
 Each application has specified required forms.
 Please follow the RFP and application guidelines.
+Please refer to NEH Divisions, NEH Guidelines for Organizations, and specific funding programs for additional information.

 Typical mandatory forms in NEH application packages: